pwilmart/mouse_liver_TMT_reanalysis/README.md

 ![slide 29](images/Slide29.png)

 Here are the details of the 2021 CC experiment with 120 mouse livers from 58 CC crosses (one female and one male mouse from each cross).
-There were 12 11-channel plexes.
+There were twelve 11-channel plexes.
 The 11th channel in each plex was a common reference channel and that was used in the IRS adjustment.

 ---